evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 # Code examples

-To see code examples with generating Reports, check the [Examples section](../examples/examples.md).
+To see code examples with generating Reports, check the sample notebooks in [Examples](../examples/examples.md).

 # Imports